primiano/perfetto-docs/docs/quickstart/profiling.md

 ## View profile
-Upload the `raw-trace` file from the output directory to the [Perfetto UI]( https://ui.perfetto.dev) and click on diamond marker in the UI track labelled _"Heap profile"_.
+Upload the `raw-trace` file from the output directory to the [Perfetto UI]( https://ui.perfetto.dev) and click on diamond marker in the UI track labeled _"Heap profile"_.

 ![Profile Diamond](/docs/images/profile-diamond.png)